p1gvo1ce/orion_bot/README.md

-The bot is developed based on personal needs.
+The bot is designed taking into account the needs of the [Safe Space](https://discord.gg/safe-space-702588231614595172) guild.
 The code is available for use and editing.

 You can contact Discord [p1gvo1ce](https://discordapp.com/users/469306021106417664) with questions and suggestions